meta-ultra/antd-plus/README.md

-# Welcome to antd-plus
+# Welcome to `@meta-ultra/ antd-plus`

-An UI library on top of Ant Design 5.x for building better UX in a more efficient way.
+An UI library on top of Ant Design 5.x and linaria for building better UX in a more efficient way.

+## 🎠 Themes and Modes

+Ant Design has provided an mature theme editor <https://ant.design/theme-editor> to help us customize our own theme freely.

-## Built-in Themes
+### 🌈  Built-in Themes

 - vben1
   - menu background color: ![#001529](https://placehold.it/15/001529/001529) `#001529`